European startups applaud Commission plan to rethink stock options – TechCrunch

 - John Collison, Co-Founder and President, Stripe

-- Juan de Antonio, CEO & Co-Founder of Cabify
+- Juan de Antonio, CEO & Co-Founder, Cabify

 - Markus Villig, CEO & Founder, Bolt